 To educate my children at home is my calling and I want it to be a fulfilling one.
 I spent three years over-scheduling and overworking my children.
-The result produced was terrible: I was a complete overwhelmed and frustrated homeschool mom and my poor little kids were exhausted!
+The result produced was terrible: I was completely overwhelmed and frustrated homeschool mom and my poor little kids were exhausted!

 Finally, this year things began to change and the changes have been huge!

 First of all, I am letting go of all the excess so I can create margins to allow us to breathe and to enjoy homeschooling.
 This alone had made my children so much more productive in their studies!
 And to me, what a relief!
 That black cloud and heaviness always present before are now gone!
 Woohoo!!

 Two specific homeschool books have changed my perspective on how to approach my children’s education and what should my focuses and priorities be: The Unhurried Homeschooler and Teaching from Rest.
 I read tons more books and they were all good but these two continue to resonate in me day after day.

 30 Dos and Don’ts of a Happy and Successful Homeschool Mom

 1 – Put the oxygen mask on you first.

 Self-care is essential, mama!
 A rested mom, who takes good care of herself, is a much happier mom.

 2 – Find your tribe.